peterhontaru/Piano-Journal/EDA-and-modelling.md

 * not very sensitive to outliers
 * good for non-linearity
-* variable importance can be biased if categorical variables have few levels (toward high levels) or are correlated
+* however, variable importance can be biased if categorical variables have few levels (toward high levels) or are correlated

 ```